cmdcnd/learn/docs/Wireless/wlanmgmt.md

 ---

 ## WLAN-ND-000600
-### Group Title:
-The network device must be configured to authenticate each administrator prior to authorizing privileges based on assignment of group or role.

 ### Rule Title:
 The network device must be configured to authenticate each administrator prior to authorizing privileges based on assignment of group or role.